© Crown copyright 2019

 - Most of the fall in the Further education sector’s sponsored visa applications since the peak in mid-2011 has been accounted for by the revocation of licences issued to sponsors (see the user guide for further details).

-In addition to the Tier 4 (Sponsored study) visas granted, there were 113,625 Short-term study visas granted, a 7% increase on the previous year, and the highest level on record.
+In addition to the number of Tier 4 visas granted, there were 114,845 Short-term study visas granted, a 6% increase on the previous year, and the highest level on record.
 There are large numbers of people that do not require a visa for short-term study in the UK, most noticeably US nationals.

 2. About these statistics

 The statistics in this section provide an indication of the number of people who have an intention to enter the UK for study reasons.

 Entry clearance visas allow an individual to enter and stay in the UK within the period for which the visa is valid.
 EEA nationals do not require a visa to enter the UK.

 Data in this section refer to the number of Entry clearance visas granted for study reasons within the period.
 If an individual was granted a visa more than once in a given period, this has been counted as multiple grants in the statistics.
 If an individual entered the UK multiple times within the period for which a visa was valid, this has been counted as one grant in the visa statistics.

 The data do not show whether, or when, an individual arrived in the UK, what they did on arrival to the UK, or how long they stayed in the UK.

 Year-on-year comparisons of the number of decisions can be affected by quarterly fluctuations in the data.
 Such fluctuations can be examined in more detail in the quarterly data that are available in the published tables.

 Tier 4 (Sponsored study) provides a route for students to study with an approved education provider.
 It was implemented from 31 March 2009, replacing previous entry routes for study.
 This category includes all Tier 4 and, prior to 31 March 2009, pre-PBS equivalent visas.